Use fullPage.js slider in Webflow to create a full-screen slider

 Tree structure webflow editor

-fullPage.js creates part of the magic once the page has loaded, such as creating the full width and full height sections behind the scenes.
-But because we are now working with the webflow editor, we will need to those same tasks in our editor first so we can see the site as it would look like when applying fullpag.js.
+fullPage.js creates part of the magic once the page has loaded, such as creating the full-width and full-height sections behind the scenes.
+But because we are now working with the Webflow editor, we will need to do those same tasks in our editor first so we can see the site as it would look like when applying fullpag.js.

 To do so, we will set the properties width and height of our sections to 100%.
 Additionally, if we want to have centered content, then we can set the display options to flex with a center align and justify layout options.